Albert Leopold Mills: Postbellum

 After recovering from his wounds and returning to duty, President William McKinley appointed him as the superintendent at West Point, a posting that advanced him from his Regular Army rank of first lieutenant to the rank of colonel.
 He served as superintendent until August 1906, receiving a promotion to brigadier general in January 1904.
 During his long term at West Point, he initiated numerous changes, including suppression of hazing, and the expansion of the size of the academy.
 After the academy, he served in the Philippines and as president of the Army War College at the Washington Barracks.
 He later served as chief of the Division of Militia Affairs from 1912 to 1916, being promoted to major general in July of the latter year.
 General Mills was struck ill and died suddenly while serving as chief of the Militia Bureau, on September 18, 1916.
 Mills is buried at the West Point Cemetery at the United States Military Academy.

 Personal life

 Mills married Ms. Alada Thurston Paddock of Brooklyn, New York on November 15, 1883.
+They had two children, army officer Chester P. Mills and Gertrude W. Mills, the wife of army officer Emil P. Laurson.
+In 1925, Alada Paddock Mills married Brigadier General Samuel W. Miller, who had been a West Point classmate of Albert Mills.